Mon - Fri 7:30 Am to 5:00 Pm

 The countertop company will install the countertop and the sink, so I will not interfere with this part of the kitchen renovation.

-Depending on which countertop company you are using, the countertop will be delivered between one and five weeks after they took measurements.
+Depending on which countertop company you use, the countertop will be delivered between one and five weeks after they take measurements.

 Step 7 - Finalizing

-After installing the countertop, the sink, and the faucet, and when the plumbing and electrical work have been completed too, the kitchen renovation has ended.
+After installing the countertop, the sink, and the faucet, and when the plumbing and electrical work have been completed, the kitchen renovation has come to an end.

 All drawers, doors, handles, knobs, toe-kicks etc., have most likely been installed at this stage in the process.
 If not, I will come by and finalize my work.